15101538237ren/Epigenetics/README.md

 1. Most CpGs in mammalian genomes remain methylated during development, but CpG islands found at promoters of many housekeeping or developmentally regulated genes are constitutively *hypomethylated*.

+2. *TF binding and even TF binding sequences are sufficient for CGI promoter to maintain hypometh­ylated state* which requires that DNMTs be actively and continuously excluded, even without measurable transcription [32].
+Evidences are:
+	* CpG islands can progressively accrue heritable methylation if they are truncated or depleted of known transcription factor binding sites [30, 31].
+	* Transfer of an SP1 binding site into an endogenously methylated locus induced appreci­able local demethylation, confirming the dominance of transcription factor binding over DNA methylation in this context [30].

 #### 3) Intragenic region methylation

 1. Those CpG islands that occur at intragenic regions are more frequently methylated during development and may contribute more nuanced regulatory functions [29].